GabeScott/standard-works-vault/General Conference/2021 April - Bless in His Name.md

 # Bless in His Name

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the April session of the 2021 General Conference*

+>*The purpose for our receiving the priesthood is to allow us to bless people for the Lord, doing so in His name.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2021/04/34eyring?lang=eng)

 My dear brethren, fellow servants in the priesthood of God, it is an honor for me to speak to you tonight.
 You have my deepest respect and gratitude.
 When I speak with you and hear of your great faith, it is my belief that there is an ever-increasing priesthood power in the world, with ever stronger quorums and ever more faithful priesthood holders.

-In my few moments this evening, I will speak to those of you who want to be even more effective in your personal priesthood service.
-You know of the charge that you are to magnify your call to serve.1 But you may wonder what to magnify your calling can mean for you.
+In my few moments this evening, I will speak to those of you who want to be *even* more effective in your personal priesthood service.
+You know of the charge that you are to magnify your call to serve.[^1] But you may wonder what to magnify your calling can mean for you.

 I will start with the newest deacons because they are the most likely to feel uncertain about what magnifying their priesthood service might mean.
 Newly ordained elders might also want to listen.
 And a bishop in his first weeks of service might be interested too.